 Although it should go without saying, double-check that your child's school and teachers have your most recent contact information so you can stay on top of any updates

 If your parenting plan didn’t account for how pandemics would change the landscape, you’re not alone!
 Most divorce orders didn’t foresee COVID-19, leaving families all over the country without a clear way to approach necessary and urgent changes.

 Distance and hybrid learning schedules are putting many working parents in tough positions when it comes to their children’s schooling.
 It won’t be an easy puzzle to solve, but co-parents must work collaboratively to create schedules that support both their careers and their child’s academic needs.

 If one parent can work remotely, that could mean the children will remain with them for distance learning days.
-It could also mean having a conversation about expanding your quarantine pod to leverage additional help if neither parent can work remotely full-time.
+If your kids will be attending school in-person, have a plan for how they'll get to and from there.

 Set clear expectations for keeping each other informed

 School is already complicated enough as it is, and there are even more moving parts with distance and hybrid learning.
 It is vital that parents have an organized, agreed-upon method for keeping each other informed and a way to hold each co-parent accountable.

 Consider leveraging a third-party tool to help ensure communication lines remain open.
 The OurFamilyWizard co-parenting app provides a secure, shared space to upload the contact information of teachers and document their child’s schedule.

 Here are some additional things parents might want to consider making centrally accessible to stay organized and aligned:

 - Records of any equipment received from the school, such as laptops or tablets